AndroidHyperOfficial/gentooinstall-GUI/README.md

 # gentooinstall-GUI
-a script wrapper for manual gentoo installer written on c language (Recommended to use in qemu(virtio manager) or vmware)
+a script wrapper for manual gentoo installer (Recommended to use in qemu(virtio manager) or vmware)
 ### Why you should use it
 * its easy to use: gentoo manual installation is very hard to do it but with gentooinstall-GUI instead of spending 10 hours to install gentoo it would drop to only like 40 mins (with compiling packages)